espocrm/documentation/docs/administration/web-to-lead.md

 ## Posting API request

-Your web site needs to make a POST request to send the form data to your CRM.
-A request **doesn't require any authorization**.
+Your web site needs to make a POST request to send form data to your CRM.
+The request **doesn't require any authorization**.
 You just need to use a specific URL with an API Key.
 The information about the request is available in the side panel on the Lead Capture detail view.

 Required headers: